pfunks/TCTest/test_faq.md

 ## Where does the value come from?

 At its root, Steem is simply a points system.
 However, because this points system is blockchain-based, the points can be traded on markets as tokens.
-The speculation and investment in the market makes the value of the tokens go up and down based on their supply and demand.
+The market speculation makes the value of the tokens go up and down based on their supply and demand.

 By analogy, Steem is a game system where users compete for attention and rewards by bringing content and adding value to the platform.
 The rewards people earn are tokens that have real market value and are readily tradable.
 It is similar to how someone playing a video game could obtain a limited item or currency by playing the game.
 If the currency or items are transferable between users, then they can sell or buy them on game item markets.